ProDesign-build/Color-Master/README.md

     * *Parts Mode:* Perfect for relative ratios (e.g., "3 parts Red, 1 part Blue").
 * **Batch Sizing:** Automatically calculates the exact volume (ml) or weight needed for every ingredient based on a target total batch size.
 * **Dynamic Recipe Building:** Add, remove, and rename pigments on the fly.
-* **Auto-Save:** Formulas are validated and saved to the local database with auto-backup support.

 ### 4. Digital Library (`Library` Tab)
 A persistent database powered by **IndexedDB** (via Dexie.js).